warganegaradhafa/warganegaradhafa/README.md

 # 💫 About Me:
 I'm a Software Engineering student with experience in building web and mobile applications using ReactJS, Flutter, Java, and RESTful APIs.
-My recent project, SecuraSync, focuses on integrated residential security systems, reflecting my interest in Flutter and C++.
+My recent project, GuardHub, focuses on integrated residential security systems, reflecting my interest in Flutter and C++.
 As the External Relations Lead at Google Developer Group UPM, I also lead partnership and outreach efforts.
 I'm eager to apply my skills in a dynamic team and contribute to meaningful, user-focused projects.<br>

 ## 🌐 Socials: